Studying at the FHV

 With the classic full-time study, studying takes up most of your time.
 Focused engagement with the subject area allows for “quick” completion.
 It is still possible to work a limited number of hours alongside your studies - depending on the course of study, semester and your own requirements.

-Part-time means that studies and work are consciously combined.
-The courses will usually be held on Friday afternoons and Saturdays in person and/or in blocks - depending on the course of study.
-Reducing the workload to 50-70% is ideal, but depends on the work environment, family situation and personal resilience.
-We support you with these organizational measures
+The part-time model means that work and study are deliberately combined.
+Classes usually take place on Friday afternoons and Saturdays, either in person and/or in block sessions – depending on the programme.
+Reducing your workload to 50–70% is ideal, though this depends on your job, family situation and personal resilience.

-A central advantage of the dual course of study is the combination of theory and practical blocks: You learn the theory at the FHV and apply the knowledge directly in the partner company.
-This connection enables you to deepen your practical knowledge and grow into your future position during your training.
+The dual study model is a special form of part-time study, where theory and practice are closely linked: you learn the theory at FHV and apply your knowledge directly in a partner company.
+This combination allows you to deepen your practical experience and grow into your future role already during your studies.

 Yes, it is possible, but additional exams are required.
 For this, you must meet at least one of the following requirements: